Hannah Cavalieri

 specialization in radioanalytical chemistry and gas-phase separations.
 Under the guidance of Dr. Ruth

-Smith, my Master’s thesis research involved utilizing a previously developed statistical comparison
+Smith, her Master’s thesis research involved utilizing a previously developed statistical comparison

 method to differentiate both positional and structural isomers of fentanyl analogs.
 The statistical

 comparisons were performed using Microsoft Excel.
-Under the guidance of Dr. Greg Severin, my Ph.D.
+Under the guidance of Dr. Greg Severin, her Ph.D.

 research involved the development and testing of an isotope harvesting system used as a flowing-water